The Collaborative Steward – Amy Merrill

 Amy’s mother, Sally, always stressed the importance of listening to both sides and the benefits of understanding and supporting your community, no matter the differences in opinion.

+As the Interim Director of the California Program at American Rivers, one of Amy’s central goals is to work with agricultural landowners to protect and improve habitat in wetlands and rivers.
 “Collaboration is key.
 We are finding so many ways farmers can make small tweaks to their field operations which lead to dramatic gains for wildlife.”

-Adjusting how the land and water is used on these first few farm operations revealed that a greater benefit to people, fish and wildlife could be realized year-round.
 Amy worked with partners in the Central Valley Habitat Exchange to develop simple tools that can be used to help identify win-win alterations in land use and management that provide big benefits for fish and wildlife.
 American Rivers and others are using these tools to work with farmers and ranchers from the North State to the San Joaquin Valley.

 “When we work together with farmers, ranchers and other local interests to find a common vision, we can achieve incredible results.
 We can protect communities and agricultural lands from floods while providing habitat for wildlife and great recreational opportunities for people.
 We can have clean, cold rivers and see populations of fish increase while providing respite from the heat along shade-covered banks.
 This is what a sustainable landscape looks like that we Californians can all care for and be proud of.”

 It may seem like a long time ago that the young girl was riding her horse around the back country of upstate New York, but the love for nature is as present as ever.
-Amy Merrill is still new with American Rivers, but much like the impression those early years in the wilderness and farmland left on her, she hopes to leave a lasting and positive effect on the rivers, farms, and wildlands of California.
+Amy is still new with American Rivers, but much like the impression those early years in the wilderness and farmland left on her, she hopes to leave a lasting and positive effect on the rivers, farms, and wildlands of California.

 Listen to the podcast below.